conranpearce/unity-block-game-code/README.md

 # Block Game
-Basic game created in Unity and C#.
+Easy to play game created using Unity and C#.

 ## Deployment
 You can play the game in browser [here](https://block-game.netlify.app/)

 Development branch live [here](https://block-game-develop.netlify.app/)

-There is a seperate GitHub respoitory [here](https://github.com/conranpearce/Unity-Block-Game-WebGL) to manage the webpage of the game.
+There is a seperate GitHub respoitory [here](https://github.com/conranpearce/Unity-Block-Game-WebGL) to manage the website of the game.

 ## Prerequisites
 - Unity